travis-ci/docs-travis-ci-com/user/languages/java.md

 ### Default Test Command

-if your project has `pom.xml` file in the repository root but no `build.gradle`, Travis Java builder will use Maven 3 to build it.
+if your project has `pom.xml` file in the repository root but no `build.gradle`, Travis CI Java builder will use Maven 3 to build it.
 By default it will use

     mvn test